erikkworth/worthent-foundation/doc/state/state.md

 The `TurnstileData` object above supports atomic updates by providing:

-* initialize: a default constructor that initializes the state table states and other data
+* initialize: calls the default constructor to set an instance variable to a data object value with the current and prior states set to the Off state
 * get: a copy constructor that creates a copy of the data to preserve the original data in case there is an error
 * set: a set method that uses the data in the copy to update the original value (the source of truth)

 The turnstile state table always works on a copy of the data.
 Only when the transition completes successfully does the state table set the state table data.
 If there is an error, the state is left in the original state (before the event) and the rest of the data remains unchanged.
 This is probably overkill for this specific example, but I wanted to show all the parts to give you an idea of what is available.
+More real-time state tables will not copy the data for every event and just work with the same instance of the data (and only provide the getter).

 ### Transition Actors

-Please take note of the `increment` method with the `@Actor` tag on it.
+Please take note of the `increment` method in the `TurnstileData` object with the `@Actor` tag on it.
 This is the easiest way to create the code for a Transition Actor that does work during state transitions.
 The `TransitionActor` specifies the interface that all Transition Actors implement:

 ```java
 public interface TransitionActor<D extends StateTableData, E extends StateEvent> {